 1. Interview With The Vampire

-Interview With The Vampire some of the biggest film stars of the 90’s and produces a dark and sexy vampiric movie, oozing sex, blood and grandeur, all without being boring or silly, this is the film that Twilight wished is was
+Interview With The Vampire some of the biggest film stars of the ’90s and produces a dark and sexy vampiric movie, oozing sex, blood and grandeur, all without being boring or silly, this is the film that Twilight wished it was

 2. Bram Stoker’s Dracula

-Taking you to 19th century London, Dracula is the a centuries old vampire attempting to find love as well as avoiding monster hunter Van Helsing.
+Taking you to 19th century London, Dracula is a centuries-old vampire attempting to find love as well as avoiding monster hunter Van Helsing.